 The job market in Andorra is constantly growing thanks to the large influx of tourists that come each season.
 That means you’ll usually find a variety of jobs available, especially in the tourism sector.

 However, to work in Andorra you need a work permit.
 They can be acquired through the Official Immigration Department and the process is similar to residency permits.

 One thing to keep in mind is that there’s a quota of residence permits per year.
-It was, but if you’re moving to Andorra you want to wait several months for the next year’s quota to start.
+It was recently increased to 900, but if you’re moving to Andorra you want to wait several months for the next year’s quota to start.